BibliothecaDAO/realms-contracts/realms_cli/README.md

 NOTE: This is the temporary solution until native ArgentX integration

 1. Create private Key via `$ nile create_pk`
-2. Save in .env.nile as STARKNET_PRIVATE_KEY
+2. Save in .env.nile as STARKNET_PRIVATE_KEY in the realms_cli directory
 3. Run `$ source realms_cli/.env.nile`
 4. Run `$ nile setup STARKNET_PRIVATE_KEY --network goerli`
 5. Your address will be saved in the goerli.accounts.json